ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubblesort.md

 :::::::::: question ::::::::::
-What is the running time of Bubble sort when the input is an array where all record values are equal?
+What is the running time of Bubble sort when the input is an array where all elements are equal?

 - [x] $O(n^2)$
 - [ ] $O(n)$